 Most NFL’s have a designated player who will come in as their Nickelback.
 This play is often the 3rd corner or the 3rd safety team that can defend the pass.

-In some defenses, this play is often known as the nickel back, star, or even jack backer.
+This play is often known as the nickel back, star, or even jack backer in some defenses.

 Dime Package In Football

 The dime package is a package that many defensive coordinators have.
-The reason for this is because they want to have speed on the field for passing situations.
-This package will usually have 6 defensive backs, 4 defensive linemen, and 1 linebacker.
+This is because they want to have speed on the field for passing situations.
+This package will usually have six defensive backs, four defensive linemen, and one linebacker.
 Like the nickel package, this will allow defenses to match ability with their opponent’s receivers.